Which Raspberry Pi board versions are compatible with VMX-pi?

 Please see the instructions for installing VMX-pi on a FRC Robot for more details.

 Can VMX-pi be used to control devices (e.g., motors, servos and relays) on a FRC competition robot?

 VMX-pi is not legal for competition FRC actuator control, however it is now legal for controlling CAN-based motor controllers on FRC competition robots.

-However VMX-pi is definitely legal for vision and motion processing, and can also be used to both monitor and also control motor controllers on the CAN bus.
+VMX-pi is definitely also legal for vision and motion processing, and can also be used to both monitor and also control motor controllers on the CAN bus.